 1. A helihike on the Tasman Glacier

 We did the Tasman Glacier Helihike with The Helicopter Line.
-This was my first helicopter ride and it was brilliant!
-I was a little apprehensive beforehand but it was nowhere near as loud or bumpy as I expected.
-We were in the air before I’d realised we’d even taken off, it was that smooth!
-I was lucky enough to be assigned to the front seat.
-I highly recommend it for getting the full panorama as you approach the Tasman Lake and the glacier itself (see above).
+I was lucky enough to be assigned to the front seat for the flight up to the glacier.
+I highly recommend it for getting the full panorama as you approach the Tasman Lake and the glacier itself.

 2. Sit back and drink in the views